 And, let's take it a step further: Writing is a teachable skill.
 There are creative writing classes on every college campus.
 They may not make you a great writer, but they certainly inculcate an academic sense of what is great writing.

 Personally, I'm not at all convinced this is a good thing.
-These classes surely can't give you an imagination.
+These classes surely cannot give you an imagination.
 The best writer I know, by far, has a comfort with the English language which I envy, but more important, she has a story to tell.
 Truly great writers always have a story to tell.
-Pretenders write lyrically about the wallpaper.
+Pretenders wax lyrically about the wallpaper.
 And endlessly develop psychologically complex characters who never get around to doing too much.

 Bottom line: Having something to say is infinitely more important than how you say it.